 The AVIP is divided into three areas; surveillance, research and translation:

 - Surveillance: The AVIP seeks to address surveillance, biostatistics and epidemiological components to establish the burden of envenomation injury by defining the socioeconomic, remoteness, age, sex and geographical, hospitalisation, death, climatic and ecological factors within a geospatial dataset.
-Between 2014 and 2016 data was collected with contemporary and ongoing access to data sought so that health care and the prevention of injury are based on evidence.

 - Research: Using Australian datasets within a geospatial framework, corollaries can be identified and where this might affect health networks, clinicians, public and specifically at risk groups.
 This work can identify gaps in knowledge and realise policy and research opportunities that can be translated back to the populations identified.

 - Translation: Communicating research findings in an accelerated fashion supports health care and the injury prevention.
 In addition to providing online knowledge and education resources work will be collaborative within the health industry, health networks, community and consumer groups to disseminate knowledge and key research findings